Kuan-Lun/h2hdb/README.md

         "user": "[str]", // The default is `root`.
         "password": "[str]" // The default is `password`.
     },
-    "multiprocess": {
-        "number": "[int]" // If it is not 1, the logger will not be used.
-    },
     "logger": {
         "level": "[str]", // One of NOTSET, DEBUG, INFO, WARNING, ERROR, CRITICAL.
         "display_on_screen": "[bool]", // The default is `false`.